-CSCI 161 Video Game Design (4))
+CSCI 161 Video Game Design (4)

 4 hours lecture

-Transfer acceptability: CSU
+Trenefor ces be ability (CI)

 An introduction to video game design, including the study of various genres of games, and the preparation of a game design document.
 Intended for those considering a career in the video game industry, or those with a strong interest in video games and how they are made.